Ultrafast artificial intelligence: Machine learning with atomic-scale quantum systems: Abstract

 \section{Abstract}

-We train a model atom to recognize hand-written digits between 0 and 9, employing intense light--matter interaction as a computational resource.
-For training, individual images of hand-written digits in the range 0-9 are converted into shaped laser pulses (data input pulses).
+We train a model atom to recognize hand-written digits in the range 0-9, employing intense light--matter interaction as a computational resource.
+For training, the images of the digits are converted into shaped laser pulses (data input pulses).
 Simultaneously with an input pulse, another shaped pulse (program pulse), polarized in the orthogonal direction, is applied to the atom and the system evolves quantum mechanically according to the time-dependent Schr\"odinger equation.
-The purpose of the optimal program pulse is to direct the system into specific atomic final states that correspond to the input digits.
-A success rate of about 40\% is demonstrated here for a basic optimization scheme, so far limited by the computational power to find the optimal program pulse in a high-dimensional search space.
-This atomic-intelligence image-recognition scheme is scalable towards larger (e.g. molecular) systems, is readily reprogrammable towards other learning/classification tasks and operates on time scales down to tens of femtoseconds.
-It has the potential to outpace other currently implemented machine-learning approaches, including the fastest optical on-chip neuromorphic systems and optical accelerators, by orders of magnitude.
+The purpose of the optimal program pulse is to direct the system into specific atomic final states (classification states) that correspond to the input digits. \revisedtext{A success rate of about 40\% is achieved when using a basic optimization scheme that might be limited by the computational resources for finding the optimal program pulse in a high-dimensional search space.
+Our key result is the capability of the laser-programmed atom to generalize, i.e.,~the classification of unseen images is improved by training.} This atom-sized machine-learning image-recognition scheme operates on time scales down to tens of femtoseconds, is scalable towards larger (e.g. molecular) systems, and is readily reprogrammable towards other learning/classification tasks.

+Artificial intelligence (AI) is an area of growing interest and with an enormous range of applications, due to recent successes and breakthroughs in deep learning, enabled by the steady increase in (classical) computational power~\cite{Goodfellow-et-al-2016,ML}.
+Within this field, image recognition, i.e., the classification of different but conceptually equivalent (input) images into unique (output) categories, has been one of the prime applications of artificial intelligence and machine learning for many years~\cite{Plamondon2000}. \revisedtext{A key component of machine learning is the ability of the trained system to generalize \cite{Vapnik1998,Neyshabur2017, Kawaguchi2022generalization}, i.e., to correctly classify input data that was not part of the training data.}